asengupta/avishek.net/_posts/2021-07-19-functional-analysis-results-for-operators.md

 However, in this article, we will expound more fundamentals concepts to build up our intuition.
 Thus, this (and some other articles) will serve as a "knowledge base" for applicable results in Real and Functional Analysis, and will be referenced in more future posts.

+There is some more (unorganised) material in [Functional and Real Analysis Notes]({% post_url 2021-07-18-notes-on-convergence-continuity %}) which this post will also refer to.

 We will discuss the following topics:

 - Metric Spaces and $$L^p$$ Norms